…for HTC Vive and Oculus Rift, out now on Steam.

 Now available on the Mac App Store, as well as iPad.
 More info about the project here: http://www.earthprimer.com

 I am fortunate enough to be designing sound and writing music for this elaborate TCG-RPG style game by Magic Fuel Games.
-A beta soft launch is available now on Android, and the game will be coming soon to iOS.

 This game was made by a small and talented team for AT&T’s presentation booth at the Chinese New Year Festival’s Flower Market Fair this weekend (Jan 30 and 31st) in SF Chinatown.
 It’s multiplayer on several android devices at the booth, and players’ scores are updated live on a central display screen.
 This is a quick screen grab of what the player sees on the devices, but you’ll have to visit us in person at the fair to see and hear all the animations and sounds that get fired off on the central screen as the players rack up their gold coins.
 Details: Chinese New Year Festival